-As at 31 December 2020 the Board has entered into a \$75,240 contract agreements for A Block cladding, spouting and window replacement captial works agent for the Ministry of Education.
+As at 31 December 2020 the Board has entered into a \$75,240 contract agreements for A block cladding, spouting and window replacement capital works agent for the Minitry of Education.
 This project is fully funded by the Ministry and \$78,066 has been received of which nil has been spent on the project to balance date.
 This project has been approved by the Ministry.
+(Capital Committments as at 31 December 2019: Nil).